gradle/gradle/subprojects/docs/src/docs/release/notes.md

    - Can specify component to publish
    - Can specify additional artifacts to publish

+### Changes to new Ivy publishing support

+### Changes to new PMD support

+The default value for ruleset extension has changed from ["basic"] to [].
+We moved the default to the `Pmd` task, so everything should just as it did before.

 ## Switch to Sonar Runner

 While every effort has been made to keep backwards compatibility with earlier versions of the Sonar plugin, the underlying switch to the